gaehlerm/SoftwareEngineering/README.md

 Usually the function arguments are not independent, or at least it's not so clear how they interact.
 Otherwise they wouldn't be in the same function.
 And it’s genrally not feasible to write 27 test cases, that's just too many.
 Just do your best instead.
 Try to test all corner cases and add a few random ones.
 If the function consists of well written code that doesn’t look like hiding bugs deliberately, you should be pretty much fine.
 And even more important: try to keep the number and complexity of the function arguments low.

 I'd like to state again that it is important to really know what a function does.
 As I already wrote several times you have to test the corner cases.
 And you only know them if you know the code.
-You won’t find them by chance.
+Many corner cases you won’t find by chance.
 Nor can you figure out if some variables are independent of each other or not.
 This is just one of the reasons why you have to write tests right along with the actual code.
 If someone else has to write the tests for your code, he’s missing this very crucial information and either has to read and understand all the code or just guess what it does.
-Both cases are sub optimal.
+Both cases are suboptimal.

 You may also have structured objects as an input or output of a function.
 This can become worse than having three variables by orders of magnitude.
 The structured objects may have a thousand fields, for example elements in a list.
 Everything we discussed so far becomes peanuts.
 But we can still achieve reasonable test coverage if we try.
 First of all, all elements in a list have to be treated equally in your code.
 Never use a single list to store different elements!
-This is a fundamental rule when dealing with lists.
+This is a fundamental rule when dealing with lists, see chapter [?].
 It allows you to write tests for a fairly short list and deal with only one element of it.
+Or at least by selecting one element from a long list.
 All the other elements will behave the same.
 The only corner case you'll have to take care of is the empty list.

 But also in large structured objects the complexity is usually manageable.
 Most of the entries are usually fairly independent and can be tested accordingly.
 Most of the entries from a large structured object are probably not even needed inside a function as the object is fairly generic.
 If you have a nested struct as a function argument, only pass the substructs that are actually used inside the function.
+Only change the values that really have an influence on the object under test.
 This way you can reduce the number of test cases significantly.

 Again, it all comes down to the programmer knowing the relationship between different objects.
 Which parts of the object are really used inside the function?
 Write one generic test with default values for every part of the object.
 Then write also tests for some specific values of the object.
 Though again, here you'll have to figure out which the important values are.

 As you can see, the most complexity in tests originates from sub optimal code.
 If you write good code, the tests will be easy to write.
 In good code, there are few arguments with little nested structure and all elements in a list are treated equally.
-Therefore the number of test cases is low.
+Therefore the number of test cases is low and setting up the required data structures is compareably easy.

 ## Stages of a test